Graduate Diploma in Nursing Science (Acute Care Nursing) Mid-Year Entry

 Additional Entry RequirementsWithin ten days of submitting a formal SATAC preference, applicants must provide all required additional information on line directly to the Faculty of Health and Medical Sciences at the following link: http://health.adelaide.edu.au/admissions/gdnurssci/application.html Higher Education Study Applicants must:

-1. have a completed Bachelor of Nursing degree or equivalent, and have at least two years' experience as a registered nurse in the field of the specialisation to be undertaken, and
+2. Have at least one year experience as a registered nurse in the field of the specialisation to be undertaken.

 All applicants must ensure they correctly answer the question relating to Nursing current practising certificate when applying via SATAC.
 SATAC will attempt to confirm their registration on the online register of the relevant Nurses Board but if SATAC is unable to do so, applicants will be asked to submit a certified copy of their certificate.SATAC Code: 3GD029